 Creates a more blended, smoothie-like margarita

 Although it's not a dedicated margarita machine, this is an excellent option for making blended cocktails and holds an impressive 72 ounces of liquid.
 Beyond drink-mixing, Ninja’s Mega Kitchen System is a versatile kitchen workhorse.
-Use it for all your blending needs, like making salsas, sauces, smoothies, tahinis, batters, and more.
+Use it for all your blending needs, like making chunky homemade salsa, sauces, smoothies, tahinis, batters, and more.

 This 1500-watt blender makes quick work of all ingredients.
 There are four dedicated blending speeds.
 If you want a chunkier drink, pulverize slower.
 If you want a fine, smoothie-like margarita, opt for a higher speed.